 - i.
-It is impractical to construct a new main clear of the zone of influence; - and - ii.
+It is impractical to construct a new main clear of the zone of influence; - andii.
 A valve is installed within 10m of both sides of the building;

-- iii.
-The pipe runs in a straight line both vertically and horizontally between valves and shall be PE100: - iv.
+- iv.
 There are no connections under the building; and - v.
 The condition of the pipe is checked pot holes every 10m prior to construction at the applicant's cost and the pipe condition is approved as acceptable by Council; and - vi.
-Structures straddling or founded within the above zone are designed by a Chartered Professional Engineer such that there is no loading from the building applied to the water main; and - vii.
-A memorandum of encumbrance is drawn up at the applicant's expense indemnifying the Queenstown Lakes District Council against any claims for damage caused by the presence, maintenance, replacement or upgrade of the water pipe.
+Structures straddling or founded within the above zone are designed by a Chartered Professional Engineer such that there is no loading from the building applied to the water main; - and - vii.
+Easement to be revised at the applicants expense and in accordance with the conditions of any specific approval.